azat-co/practicalnode/chapter4/chapter4.md

 }}
 ```

-The snippets above when compiled, produce HTML:
+The snippets above when compiled, produce HTML which prints values using the object name for every property:

 ```html
 <p>Azat</p>